 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 60D does not offer wifi capability.

 Studio photographers will appreciate that the Canon 60D (unlike the RX10 IV) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
 In contrast, the 60D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 60D was succeeded by the Canon 70D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 60D Manual (free pdf) or the online Sony RX10 IV Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 60D and the Sony RX10 IV?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.